-Redesigning with purpose: a responsive web experience for a dog daycare website struggling with branding, navigation, and missing online booking.
+Redesigning with purpose: a responsive web experience for a dog daycare struggling with branding, navigation, and a missing online booking system.

 Role